 In this 7-day cruise, the type of stateroom you are booked in can also make a difference in the price.
 Inside cabins are less expensive at US$6,500 to US$8,000, whereas veranda cabins are more expensive at US$8,900 to US$17,000.

 A Disney Cruise fare covers Disney character interactions, onboard shows, youth clubs, main dining rooms, room service, snacks, standard coffee, soda, and iced tea.
 For everything else, you will have to pay an additional fee during the cruise.

 Gratuities would cost you around US$40 per person on a 3-day cruise, US$54 for a 4-day cruise, and US$94 for a 7-day cruise.
-There’s an added 15% gratuity when you purchase alcohol.
-Since alcohol is not part of your fare, budget accordingly if you plan to spend for liquor.
+There’s an added 15% gratuity when you purchase alcohol since it is not part of your fare.
+Budget accordingly if you plan to spend on liquor.

 Meals at Palo and Remy will cost you extra, not to mention certain snacks, which include theater popcorn, specialty desserts, and premium coffee.